Federation

 Every AGLedger install is a Server - a sovereign domain with its own database, auth, agents, contracts, and chain.
 Federation is configuration on that same Server, not a separate deployment role; there is no central coordinator.

 Two Servers that need to coordinate exchange signed HTTPS messages.
-Each inbound call carries a per-request Ed25519 signature over <method>:<path>:<bodyHash>:<timestamp>:<nonce>.
+Each inbound call carries a per-request Ed25519 signature over <method>:<path>:<bodyHash>:<timestamp>:<nonce>, produced by the Server's federation signing key - a per-instance key distinct from the vault key that signs the audit chain.
 The receiver verifies that signature against the peer's published public key and rejects anything outside the configured clock-skew window.
 Peers exchange public keys out-of-band; there is nothing for AGLedger to host on either side.

 Each Server records what it signed and what it received, then verifies inbound bytes against the originating Server's published key.
 Public keys are unauthenticated at GET /.well-known/agledger-vault-keys.json and GET /v1/verification-keys on every Server, so any third party with the public key and the exported chain can verify the same bytes offline.